harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-cd-v2.md

 #### Environment groups

 V2 introduces environment groups.
-You can now group environments and manage them at scale.
+You can now aggregate environments and manage them at scale.

 Environment groups are simply a list of environments.
 You can deploy to a subset of environments within the group or to all of them.